whyderrick/lab-06-inheritance/orchard/instructions.md

 # Modelling a fruit orchard

+To practice our programming, we're going to build basic program that models a fruit orchard.
+First, clone this repository using GitHub.
+Next, create a new NetBeans project inside your newly cloned folder.
+Call your new project **Orchard**.

 ## Fruit
 - Create an abstract class called Fruit
   - Give it a final double instance variable weight and a boolean instance variable ripe